 That is when you find yourself reading books like Attracting Genuine Love.
 The book is actually quite similar to Creative Visualization.
 There are exercises in each chapter, designed to help you realize how, exactly, you are sabotaging yourself in love.
 Then it has you think up all the things you need in a partner, think about all the jerks who have hurt you in your life and what character traits they had that you want to Permanently Avoid.
 The funniest exercise is when the doc wants you to tell the people in your life that you are now committed to attracting genuine love.
 Like, “Hi, friends.
 Just so you all now, I’m attracting genuine love right now.
 It’s gonna happen.”
 There is something so hopeful and sad about that, and about all of these exercises, like finding love is similar to learning a skill or getting a job.
 If you try really hard, you make it happen.

 After Attracting Genuine Love, I read Tiny Beautiful Things: Advice on Love and Life from Dear Sugar by Cheryl Strayed.
 Maybe not everyone will agree with me, but despite it’s literary merit, I classify Tiny Beautiful Things as a self-help book.
 For those of you that don’t know, Dear Sugar is an advice column that Cheryl Strayed wrote for the Rumpus.net.
 I don’t mean to disparage the column or Tiny Beautiful Things by calling it self-help.
 I think this book is a true treasure.
 I cried many times reading it.
 It is the sort of book, if you are a sensitive sap like me, that will rip open some of your skin and repeatedly touch nerves.
-(And if you do not suffer self-indulgent sensitivity and navel gazing easily, you will very likely be very annoyed.)
-It made me want to be a better person, and more importantly–it gave me the hope that I could, that, as Sugar said, “What’s important is that you make the leap.
+It made me want to be a better person, and more importantly–it gave me the hope that I could.
+As Sugar said, “What’s important is that you make the leap.
 Jump high and hard with intention and heart.”
 It’s not about exercises, it’s about “reaching”, trying over and over again like a crazy person with a crazy faith that you are a person meant for happiness and love.
 Even if you’ve never had real proof of that.
 Tiny Beautiful Things is what I was looking for in Creative Visualization and every other self-help book I’ve flipped through.
 I wanted that comfort.

 So maybe I’m done with self-help books, but I can tell you that Tiny Beautiful Things is a great read, especially if you have had heavy stuff you’ve have to live through recently.
 Also, I just wanted to let you all know that I am currently in the process of attracting genuine love.
 It’s gonna happen.